GillianTrethewey/GillianTrethewey/README.md

 ### Thanks for visiting! &nbsp;

 I am a self-taught software engineer formally trained as a Civil engineer and teacher.
 I love programming, quilting, and my side gig is teaching police officers to pass their mathematics and language testing and interviews.
+I know HTML, CSS, some Python, and some JS and PHP.

 I've been coding on the web since 2014.
 This has included making membership e-commerce websites for clients, creating and maintaining my own teaching website at https://cognitiveresults.com, as well as working for another developer doing CBT along with junior retainer work with clients.